govau/design-system-components/FAQ.md

 ### How do I add the components to my build process?
 How do I add custom code/variables/overrides?
 Build processes can be complicated, we recommend first looking at our [design system starter pack](https://github.com/govau/design-system-components-starter).
 This is a simple implementation of the design system showing how to include the components into your project.

-After you `npm install` and run `npm run watch` you should have some generated files.
+After you `yarn install` and run `yarn watch` you should have some generated files.
 Looking at the `src/sass/main.scss` file you can see the order:

 ```
 // OVERWRITES